Anleha/ML_ChannelEstimation/README.md

 ## 📬 Contact

-For questions or collaborations, feel free to contact **Ha An Le** at `lehaan@snu.ac.kr`.
+For questions or collaborations, feel free to contact **Ha An Le** at `anleha1997@gmail.com`.

 ---

 ## 📄 License

 This project is provided for academic and research purposes.
-Please check with the authors before using it for commercial applications.